isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/025.png)

 - ***Default*** - Routing the original question to the expert.
 This part of the flow contains a Call Data Action using the ‘Limitless Push Question’ action.
 This submits the Customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
-In the integration the Genesys Conversation ID and Limitless Message ID are exchanged.
+The Genesys Conversation ID and Limitless Message ID are exchanged in the integration.

 ![](images/026.png)
 #### **Limitless Expert State**
-This state contains the connectivity and conversation lifecycle management when the conversation is being handled by Expert Crowd via the SmartCrowd platform.
+This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 #### **Enter The Loop:**
-After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
-The Loop itself performs one function, to monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking appropriate action based on these statuses.
+After successfully submitting the customer question to Limitless, the ‘Limitless Expert’ flow prepares to enter a loop.
+The Loop performs one function, to monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking appropriate action based on these statuses.

 ![](images/027.png)

 By default, the Loop will execute 90 times with a wait time of 8 seconds.
 These values can be changed to adjust the customer experience in different Email channels and scenarios - consider changing these values only in consultation with the Limitless Team.

-To prepare for entering the loop the flow attaches the Limitless Message ID to the Conversation - This is used to signify that a conversation is ‘with Limitless’ and this association is removed later in the flow when the Limitless portion of the conversation is over.
+To prepare for entering the loop, the flow attaches the Limitless Message ID to the Conversation - This is used to signify that a conversation is ‘with Limitless’, and this association is removed later in the flow when the Limitless portion of the conversation is over.
 #### **The Loop**
-The loop picks up and sends Expert dialogues and also monitors the status of the message within SmartCrowd so appropriate actions can be taken within the conversation.
+The loop picks up and sends Expert dialogues and monitors the message's status within SmartCrowd so appropriate actions can be taken within the conversation.

 If the expert presents a dialogue, then the Wait block is executed.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
-A smaller value in the WaitSeconds flow variable can make the whole experience feel more responsive.
+A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value will cause the entire loop to complete too soon.
-Again, please consult with the Limitless team before you alter these default values.
+Again, please consult with the Limitless team before altering these default values.
 ##### **Monitoring Limitless**
 This part of the Loop monitors a Limitless Event queue for Expert dialogues and Limitless status events that need to trigger specific actions in the conversation.
 This part of the Loop starts with retrieving the events from the queue via the ‘Limitless Get Full Event Prod’ Data Action.
 The subsequent Event Type block then evaluates the following cases: